 Here we are three and a half years later with another pregnancy under my belt and I’m still doing that skincare regimen.
 Nothing.
 Only the problem now is that I’m less than six months away from thirty (!) and I feel like my skin’s not as awesome as it was when I entered into motherhood.
 Going into this little experiment, ah hem I mean review, I told Daphne that I really haven’t been doing anything for my face since my first pregnancy.
 Rather than scolding me, Daphne chuckled and gently told me that there would be more steps with this (you know more steps than my no steps).
 That was about a month ago.

 Daphne, a new Mary Kay Team Leader, started Mary Kay five years ago.
 Wanting to find a way to meet new people as a young newlywed to Josh and living four and a half hours away from home, Daphne decided that she would give Mary Kay a try.
 After all, she really had nothing to lose.
-Here she is five years later and her business is growing, she’s meeting women all over whom she gets to help and as a result she’s making friends!
-Daphne was also thinking ahead to her future; she wanted to stay home with her now 20 month old son, Elijah, and still be able to bring some income in to help her family.
-When Daphne isn’t getting her pretty on she’s actively practicing her photography skill, crafting, pinning away on Pinterest (seriously, if you need a lesson just ask her; she was pinning before Pinterest was the cool thing to do), blogging at Life’s a Project and playing tennis.
+Here she is years later and her business is growing, she’s meeting women all over whom she gets to help and as a result she’s making friends!
+Daphne was also thinking ahead to her future; she wanted to stay home with her boys, Elijah and Isaiah, and still be able to bring some income in to help her family.

 I’m really excited to see Mary Kay making an effort to create a skincare line that’s environmentally friendly (all of the packaging for the line is made from 50% post-consumer resin) and safe for your skin.
 Since I started using cloth diapers I have become increasingly aware of what I’m putting on my skin (and my family’s skin).
 I guess it’s the same way a few of my friends feels about the food they eat – they’re very conscious about eating clean and organic.
 I’d totally jump on the organic bandwagon but Ben, my hubby, is a little on the money conscious side.
 (I’m easing him into these things… muah hahaha!)
 Before I even agreed to review the line I used EWG’s SkinDeep Cosmetics Database to look up the ingredients.
 The two main ingredients in the Botanical Effects line are silymarin (milk thistle) and Lou Han Guo (also known as the longevity flower).
 Both are naturally derived and have had no man-made alterations done to them during the creation process.
 While SkinDeep didn’t have Lou Han Guo in their database they did have silymarin which received a “green” light as far as safety goes.
 You should be warned though, if you’re looking for an acne fighting skincare line the Botanical Effects is not it.
 The active acne fighting agent that’s used in most products is not natural.
 Mary Kay’s mission in creating this skincare line was to create a natural line.